By: T Franklin Murphy | June 30, 2021 (edited April 22, 2022)

 Perfectionist are highly self critical; sometimes down right mean.
 "I should have known better," they chastise.

 Life is complex with many tradeoffs.
 Our choices, even when carefully considered, may fail in one aspect while succeeding in another.
 There are risks.
-Perfectionist don't allow the inevitable occasional miscalculations to slip by without critical and punishing self judgements.
+Perfectionist don't allow the inevitable miscalculations to slip by without critical and punishing self judgements.

 Motivated by Fear